 Odin…Where to begin?
 That is a good question!
 I would like to remind everyone that my post on Odin shall be divided into three parts!
 So do not expect all of it in this post!
 This post shall be jam-packed with as much information as I can get!
 A great deal of it shall be common knowledge, but for those new comers, or those who are curious, I want this to be a “one stop shop” of information!
 Ok let’s get started!

-Odin is known by many, many names.
-His most common alternate names that are used in everyday use are: The All-father, Wotan, Wodan, Othin, and Oddin.
+Odin is known by many names.
+His most common alternate names that are used in everyday use are: The All-father, Óðinn, Woden, Wuotan, Wotan, or Wodan.

 For a complete list of Odin’s alias, please refer to this link:

-Gandalf simply is Odin, in his appearance, and his attitude.
+Gandalf was created with Odin in mind, in his appearance, and his attitude.

-The parents of the All-Father (how that works I am still trying to figure out myself) are the giants Bor, and Bestla.
-Odin also has two brothers, the leader of the Vanir, Vili and Ve.
-Odin is, for lack of a better word, and I apologize to Odin, but he is a player.
+The parents of the All-Father are the giants Bor, and Bestla.
+Odin has two brothers, the leader of the Vanir, Vili and Ve.
+Odin is for lack of a better word, and I apologize to Odin, but he is a player.
 Yes, I mean that kind of player.
-In simple langauge, his game is sex.
+In simple language, his game is sex.
 Odin (surprisingly) has one wife, the All-Mother Frigg.

-But he has many, many mistresses, concubines, and affairs with various beings.
-Odin’s geneology differs depending on who you ask, and what you read.
+He has many mistresses, concubines, and affairs with various beings.
+Odin’s genealogy differs depending on who you ask, and what you read.
 Here is just one of the ideas.
 By his wife Frigg, Odin had Hermod, Hodr, and Baldur.
 With Jord, Odin had his most well known son, Thor.
 By the giantess Rindr, ( I think she has other names but I cannot think of them) Odin had Vali, the silent one.
 Other children of Odin include but are not limited to: Vidar, Bragi, Heimdall and Mankind.
 The later is heavily debated.
 It is said that Odin, with the help of Vili and Ve, created humans from two tree trunks that they found on the shore.
 Thus he is the father of man (as are Villi and Ve).
-But then it is also said that Heimdall is, or that at least Heimdall created the different social classes.
+But then it is also said that Heimdall is (or that at least) created the different social classes.
 Who can say?